 This symposium seeks to examine such conceptualizations, the notions that not only humans but technical- and natural objects too form “milieus,” ideas that have been variously explored by artists.
 More precisely, we wish to discuss how artists since the early twentieth century have probed into the material specificity of various objects and technologies to further explore the processes of their individuation and differentiation.

-For Parallel Ecologies, the closing symposium of the project diagrams, we have invited a group of outstanding artists as well as scholars from the fields of visual art, art history, and media studies to discuss environmental perspectives on and within modern and contemporary art.
+For Parallel Ecologies, the closing symposium of the project diagrams, a group of outstanding artists as well as scholars from the fields of visual art, art history, and media studies have been invited to discuss environmental perspectives on and within modern and contemporary art.

-Ina Blom (University of Oslo and University of Chicago), Synne Bull (University of Oslo), Jennifer Gabrys (Cambridge University and Goldsmiths, University of London), Stefanie Hessler (Trondheim Kunsthall and TBA21), Ursula Münster (Oslo School for Environmental Humanities, University of Oslo), Susanne M. Winterling (Trondheim Academy of Fine Art) and Sara R. Yazdani (independent scholar).
+Ina Blom (University of Oslo), Synne Tollerud Bull (University of Oslo), Jennifer Gabrys (Cambridge University and Goldsmiths, University of London), Stefanie Hessler (Kunsthall Trondheim), Ursula Münster (University of Oslo), and Susanne M. Winterling (Trondheim Academy of Fine Art).

 The symposium is part of diagrams, a project of exhibitions, workshops and discursive production, initiated by Sara R. Yazdani and generously supported by Arts Council Norway, Norsk Fotografisk Forbund, and the Media Aesthetics research group at the University of Oslo.

 Ina Blom is a professor at the Department of Philosophy, Classics, History of Art and Ideas at the University of Oslo and Wigeland Visiting Professor in the Department of Art History, University of Chicago.
 Recent books include The Autobiography of Video.
 The Life and Times of a Memory Technology (New York: Sternberg Press, 2016), On the Style Site.
 Art, Sociality and Media Culture (New York: Sternberg Press, 2007/2009) as well as the edited volumes Memory in Motion.
 Archives, Technology and the Social (Amsterdam University Press, 2016) and Raoul Hausmann et les avant-gardes (Paris: Les presses du réel, 2014).
-A co-founder of the Oslo School of Environmental Humanities, she is also an art critic, contributing to, among other, Artforum, Texte zur Kunst, Afterall and Parkett.
+She is currently working on a book project with the working title Straight Lines and Infrastructural Sensibilities.